egvijayanand/blazor-project-templates/README.md

 Note:

-*Ensure the project dependencies are restored before creating Item from these templates.*
+*Make sure the project dependencies are restored before creating a new item from these templates.*

 <!--
 *While working with .NET 7 or higher SDK, the namespace parameter in short notation needs to be passed as `-p:na` (i.e., it needs to be prefixed with `-p:`).*